About

 Recent news and highlights

 I have been named an assistant editor for the the Journal of Black Language and Culture (JBLAC), a new interdisciplinary journal from the Linguistic Society of American & Cambridge University Press.
-Publishing will begin in 2027, and more information can be found on the LSA website and JBLAC’s Cambridge page.
+The journal is open for submissions and the first issue will appear in 2027.
+More information can be found on the LSA website and JBLAC’s Cambridge page.

 Upcoming talks